 Continue onto Belfast City via County Louth.
 On arrival in Belfast City, you will discover the history of the Titanic Belfast in the world's largest Titanic-themed visitor attraction, located on the very slipways where she was built in the heart of Belfast.

 Tonight, you will overnight and dine at Clayton Hotel Belfast.

 In the morning, continuing on your tour of Belfast City, you will be joined by a specialised step on local Belfast City Guide to see and hear all about the history of this once troubled city — including the Belfast Murals of the Loyalist Shankill Road and Nationalist Falls Road.

 This morning depart for Derry/Londonderry City.
-This historic fortified walled city is located on the River Foyle in Northern Ireland.
 The city fortifications are amongst the best preserved in Europe and were completed in 1618 to defend the city from Gaelic chieftains in Donegal.

 Your route today will take you via the spectacular Antrim Coastal Route through the nine Glens of Antrim and picturesque villages of Ballygalley, Carnlough, Cushendall and Cushendun to Ballycastle.
 Continue onto Bushmills.
 Here you will visit the Bushmills Distillery.
 Known around the world as the oldest licensed distillery.
 We will stop here for a whiskey tasting.
 Its grant to distil whiskey was given in 1608, but it is believed that the spirit was probably made here 200 years before that!

 Further north On the coast, you will visit Giant's Causeway.
 This prehistoric geological phenomenon is the subject of many myths and legends.
 There are an estimated 37,000 basalt columns extending from cliffs down into the sea.